 I know it can be tempting to spend your tax refund on something else, but if you can put all of it, or even a good chunk of it towards your mortgage, you will save a ton of money.

-The next way to pay off your mortgage early is to create a bi-monthly mortgage payment system.
-A bi-monthly system takes your monthly payment and cuts it in half, so that you pay every other week, or twice a month.
+The next way to pay off your mortgage early is to create a bi-weekly mortgage payment system.
+A bi-weekly system takes your monthly payment and cuts it in half, so that you pay every other week, or twice a month.

 The idea behind this is that there are 26 weeks in a year, so instead of making the normal 12 monthly payments, you are actually making 13, since 26 payments of half your monthly mortgage amount equals 13 full mortgage payments.
 You end up making one extra payment each year.